7RU7H/CTFs/HackTheBox/Retired-Machines/Absolute/Absolute-Helped-Through.md

 - `grep -B $LinesBefore -A $LinesAfter `
 - `ntpdate -s` multiple times to be very very safe!
 	- Actually over and over and over again
+- [Skew-whiff](https://dictionary.cambridge.org/dictionary/english/skew-whiff)  is hyphenated and again the clock Skew is just a every time before anything command
 Beyond Root:
 - Silver, Golden, Diamond and Sapphire Tickets
 - Author and manage a Azure Policy for Kerberos and research that